-The amount of \$1.25 becomes the Wage Supplement rate applied to the then current minimum wage unless the base rate is higher than minimum wage.
+The amount of \$2.70 becomes the combined Wage Supplement rate applied to the then current minimum wage.

 If the Provider Base Wage plus the Wage Supplement exceeds the maximum State participation level for wages plus benefits, the amount of the Wage Supplement will be reduced so that the County's MOE remains the same as it would have been had the State participation level not been exceeded.
 The Public Authority shall provide the Union twenty (20) calendar day notice of any such reduction and shall include in said notice information and available documents which validate the reduction, and the reduction shall become effective on the first of the following month of said notice.